smiguez85/precommit-poc/README.md

 # precommit-poc
-Compilation of precommit checks for Terraform and Terragrunt
+Compilation of pre-commit checks for Terraform and Terragrunt